samim0304/sonarcloud-python-demo/README.md

 # sonarcloud-python-demo
-I have made again changes in this file.
+I have made 3 changes in this file.